spevans/swift-project1/README.md

 ## Current status

+29/09/2025

+- XHCI host controller, sufficient to support keyboard and mouse but does not currently support hubs.
+- Intel GPU driver to use the 2D blitter engine for text mode.
+Only supports for specific GPU currently.

 21/07/2025

-- Rewritten ACPI intepreter, required due to heavy use of [existentials](https://docs.swift.org/embedded/documentation/embedded/existentials/) which are not supported in Embedded Swift.
+- Rewritten ACPI interpreter, required due to heavy use of [existentials](https://docs.swift.org/embedded/documentation/embedded/existentials/) which are not supported in Embedded Swift.
 This also fixed a lot of ACPI bugs.
 - Improved EFI Framebuffer driver to speed up the text console.
 This reduces boot time significantly.